kubeedge/kubeedge/docs/setup/kubeedge_configure.md

 Setting up cloud side requires two steps

 1. Modification of the configuration files
 2. Adding the edge nodes (KubeEdge Worker Node) on the Cloud side (KubeEdge Master).
+Node Registration can be completed by a automatic or manual method.

 ### Modification of the configuration file